Tiger Woods’ Sporting Comeback and Other Remarkable Returns

 Hunt ended up pipping him to the title that season, but the title for the bravest comeback just by stepping foot in an F1 car again went to Lauda.

 Former Barcelona full-back Eric Abidal made possibly the most unlikely sporting comeback.
 It was back in March 2011 when Abidal was diagnosed with cancer after a tumour was found in his liver.

 Undergoing surgery almost immediately, the prognosis was a positive one and remarkably Abidal returned to the Barcelona first team on the 28th May that same year – a mere two months later – as the Spanish giants won the Champions League Final against Man Utd at Wembley, Abidal completed the full ninety minutes.

 Unfortunately, that was not the end of the story and the following year due to issues resulting from the first surgical procedure, it was decided Abidal would need a liver transplant.
 In an unrelenting show of determination at the age of 33, he once again made a successful return to first-team action.
 An incredible story, and a great example of belief and hard work, to be able to play at the highest level of your sport having endured such a torrid experience.

-What’s your favourite sporting comeback?
+Any sporting comebacks you’d have gone for?
 Let us know in the comments below.